ogz00/RESTful-messenger-example/README.md

         "id": 3
       }

-    Now you have another comment which id is 3 and its depend on the message 1 .
+    --Now you have another comment which id is 3 and its depend on the message 1 .